 Influence function (IF) \citep{koh2017influence} has been developed to study the influence of a single data point on an ML model's predictions.
 In this section we provide a summary of IF and its derivation.
 The influence of a data point $z$ on the loss of a test data point (or a set of test data points) $z_{\textrm{test}}$ for an ML model parameterized by $\theta$ is given by the closed-form expression:

 where $L$ is the loss function of the ML model and $H$ is the hessian of the ML model w.r.t.~parameters $\theta$.
-In short, a data point is deemed more "influential" in reducing the model loss on a test data point if it has a higher IF value.
-As such, IF values have also become a popular method in selecting data points which are more helpful in training an ML model.
+In short, a data point is deemed more "influential" in reducing the model loss on a test data point if it has a higher IF score.
+As such, IF scores have also become a popular method in selecting data points which are more helpful in training an ML model.